 About Idaho

-Only Alaska and California have more uncultivated, uninhabited wild places than Idaho, a decidedly natural and rugged state.
-The state's pristine wilderness is left mostly unchanged, with almost all the same native plants and animals that Lewis and Clark observed traveling west through Lemhi Pass over 200 years ago.
+The very definition of wilderness, only Alaska and California have more uncultivated, uninhabited wild places than the recreational and rugged state of Idaho.
+This pristine wilderness is left mostly unchanged, with almost all the same native plants and animals that Lewis and Clark explored as they came west through Lemhi Pass over 200 years ago.

 State Profile